supersnowy/supersnowy/README.md

 📖 About me
 -----------------------------------------------------------------------
-💻 I'm a full stack web developer
+💻 I'm a full stack web and smart contract developer

 🎨 I'm a self-taught UI designer

 📱 I make apps for Android and iOS

-🎓 Completed B.Sc. in Computer Science in 2021
+🎓 Completed B.Sc. in Computer Science in 2014

 🌐 You can see my some of my projects on my portfolio

-📺 I make web development and tech tutorials on YouTube
+📺 I look forward to join a high tech company team

 <!---
 supersnowy/supersnowy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.